stts-se/tillstudpub/audio_streaming/README.md

 Hints on what parameters to use can be found in the JSON files accompanying each `.raw` file.

-# Audio quality and packet loss
+# Audio quality and data loss

-Currently, there seems to be some packet loss for both streaming methods used.
-For AudioWorklet, the packet loss is small, but still...
+Currently, there seems to be some data loss for both streaming methods used.
+For AudioWorklet, the data loss is small, but it does happen.